aryarm/varCA/README.md

 # execution
 On example data:
 ```
-# install snakemake via conda (if not already installed)
+# 1) install snakemake via conda (if not already installed)
 conda install -c bioconda -c conda-forge 'snakemake==5.18.0'

-# execute the pipeline on example data locally
+# 2) execute the pipeline on example data locally
-snakemake -j --use-conda >out/qlog 2>out/log
+./run.bash &

-# or execute the pipeline on example data on an SGE cluster
+# OR execute the pipeline on example data on an SGE cluster
-#qsub run.bash
+qsub run.bash
 ```

 The pipeline is written as Snakefiles, so it must be executed via [Snakemake](https://snakemake.readthedocs.io).
 See the [`run.bash` script](run.bash) for an example.
 Make sure to provide required input and options in the [config files](configs) before executing.
 The config files are currently configured to run the pipeline on the example data provided.